Health Sciences Librarian

 To access online library-licensed resources (online articles, eBooks, online databases), you may use an on-campus UC Davis networked computer or UC Davis authenticated wifi network (not a guest wifi network), without any additional authentication required.

 For off-campus access, or guest access while on-campus, you must have the Library VPN app (Pulse Secure) correctly installed and configured on your computer or mobile device (one-time set-up).
-Then, prior to each library resources session, you must log-in to Pulse Secure using your UC Davis Kerberos credentials.
+Then, prior to each library resources session, you must log onto Pulse Secure using your UC Davis Kerberos credentials.

-In order to maximize discovery of library-licensed full-text articles in PubMed, navigate into PubMed using a special link that is enabled for UCD-eLinks.
+To maximize the discovery of library-licensed full-text articles in PubMed, navigate into PubMed using a special link that is enabled for “Get it at UC”.
 Note: you can bookmark it!

-UCD-eLinks gives you more options for navigating to library-licensed full-text articles.
-For those articles that are not immediately available, UCD-eLinks leads you to an easy interlibrary loan request feature.
+“Get it at UC” gives you more options for navigating to library-licensed full-text articles.
+For those articles that are not immediately available, “Get it at UC” leads you to an easy interlibrary loan request feature.

 These brief interactive tutorials from the National Library of Medicine [NLM] provide an introduction to PubMed using the new PubMed interface (launched in 2020).